 A. The location of the new Resource Node will be based on the future topology only.

-B. The transition of the mapping between Generation Resource and the new Resource Node (if applicable) will be performed by ERCOT support staff.
+B. The transition of the mapping between the Generation Resource or CLR and the new Resource Node (if applicable) will be performed by ERCOT support staff.

 ii.
 ERCOT may relocate the existing Resource Node to an appropriate location to: